-DEAAG funding is available to local municipalities, counties, defense base development authority, junior college districts and Texas State Technical College campuses, and regional planning commissions representing these communities.
-Funding is available to meet matching requirements for federal funding or for the purchase of Department of Defense property, new construction, rehabilitation of facilities or infrastructure, or purchase of capital equipment or insurance.
+DEAAG funding is available to local municipalities, counties, defense base development authorities, junior college districts, Texas State Technical College campuses and regional planning commissions representing these communities.
+Funding is available to meet matching requirements for federal funding or for the purchase of Department of Defense property, new construction, rehabilitation of facilities or infrastructure, or the purchase of capital equipment or insurance.
 Grants awarded may range from \$50,000 to \$2 million per project.

-For more information please visit https://gov.texas.gov/organization/military/grants or contact Keith Graf at (512) 475-0487.
+For more information, please visit https://gov.texas.gov/organization/military/grants, or contact the Texas Military Preparedness Commission at (512) 475-1475.